Author has written 12 stories for Mass Effect, Elder Scroll series, and Dragon Age.

 Encounter in Darkness is a short story, set about seventy years after the end of the Reaper War, after the foundation of a new galactic polity to replace the old Citadel Alliance and its Council.
 While traveling from Illium back to Thessia, Liara meets a very unexpected admirer and spends a rather tense hour in his company.
 Complete.

 All the Western Stars is a novel set four hundred years after the end of the Reaper War.
 Liara had an illustrious career in diplomacy and politics, but now she is long since retired.
 Then a new threat arises to disturb the galaxy's peace, and she finds herself called on to fight once more.
 But what role will the Reapers - and the long-departed Shepard - have to play in this new conflict?
-In progress.
+Complete.

-The Queen of Close Calls is a set of five Alternature Universe drabbles, based on events in the main Memoirs continuity.
+The Queen of Close Calls is a set of five Alternate Universe drabbles, based on events in the main Memoirs continuity.
 The format is "four things that didn't happen to Liara T'Soni, and one that did."
 Liara has had a lot of close calls in her career, apparently, and if some of them happen differently, the resulting universes turn out to be very dark indeed.
 Written for a forum contest.
 Complete.

 This series started almost as an experiment, but over time I've evolved several objectives for it: